 Fax: (804) 828-2756

 The Division of Community Engagement mobilizes university-community partnerships that generate innovative solutions to societal challenges and prepares the engaged citizens of tomorrow.
-In advancing VCU’s mission and strategic plan, Quest for Distinction, the office:
+In advancing VCU’s mission and strategic plan, Quest 2025: Together We Transform, the office:

-The Division of Community Engagement resides within the Office of the Provost and Vice President for Academic Affairs and serves as the university’s central home for community engagement.
-Community-engaged teaching, including programs such as ASPiRE and service-learning, connects students and faculty with activities that address community-identified needs through mutually beneficial partnerships that deepen students’ academics and civic learning.
+The Division of Community Engagement resides within the Office of the Provost and Vice President for Academic Affairs and serves as the university’s central hub for community engagement.
+Community-engaged teaching, including programs such as ASPiRE and service-learning, offers experiential student learning that is embedded in the community; through mutually beneficial university-community partnerships, students and faculty participate in activities that address community-identified needs and deepen students’ academics and civic learning.
 Community-engaged outreach actively enlists students, faculty and community members in efforts to identify social issues and provide innovative solutions.
-The Mary and Frances Youth Center and the VCU AmeriCorps and America Reads programs serve as models of developing and sustaining high-impact community-university partnerships.
-Community-engaged research is a collaborative process between the researcher and community partner that creates and disseminates knowledge and creative expression with the goal of contributing to the discipline and strengthening the well-being of the community.
+The Mary and Frances Youth Center and the VCU America Reads programs serve as models of developing and sustaining high-impact community-university partnerships.
+Community-engaged research is a collaborative process between researchers and community partners that creates and disseminates knowledge and creative expression with the goal of contributing to the discipline and strengthening the well-being of the community.

 Service-learning integrates community service with traditional academic courses in order to enhance academic learning, facilitate the development of students into responsible citizens and meet community-identified needs.
-Each student participates in organized service activities that directly relate to the subject matter of the course and which meet community-identified needs.
-The students then participate in reflection activities, which are designed to increase their understanding and application of course content and enhance their sense of civic responsibility.
-The community organization defines the service need and the students learn and grow from their service through reflection on their experience.
+Each student in a service-learning class participates in organized service activities that directly relate to the subject matter of the course and meet community-identified needs.
+The service needs are defined by community organizations in partnership with service-learning faculty.
+All service-learning students participate in reflection activities, which increase their understanding and application of course content, enhance their sense of civic responsibility, and encourage them to learn and grow from their experience.
 A listing of service-learning courses is provided in the Schedule of Classes each semester.
-For more information, call (804) 827-8215 or visit servicelearning.vcu.edu.
+For more information, email email@example.com or visit the Service-Learning website.

 VCU America Reads